openziti/ziti-sdk-jvm/README.rst

 Obtaining SDK
 ------------
 The recommended way to use the Ziti SDK for Java in your project is to add the dependency using your favorite build tool.
-Register our repository and
+Our artifacts are hosted on JCenter, so add JCenter repo and dependency to your project.
-add the SDK Maven dependency to your project.
+Make sure to use latest version from the top of this page.

 Maven
 _____